 This method is not exactly sourdough, per se, because one of the ingredients is yeast.
 I have not tried this method because, wouldn’t you know, I’m always fresh out of hops at my house.
 Like most things, hops and brewer’s yeast also, if you feel so inclined, is readily available from specialty retailers.

 Housekeeping in Old Virginia has several methods for procuring yeast, and all of them involve yeast as an ingredient.
+For more specific instructions for making yeast out of potatoes, click here.

 Method Four: Capture Yeast From The Air

 This is the most traditional of all the traditional methods of obtaining yeast.
-Make a thin batter of flour and water (white flour is considered to be best) and let it stand in a warm place until it ferments and bubbles form.
+Make a thin batter of flour and water (freshly ground flour is considered to be best) and let it stand in a warm place until it ferments and bubbles form.
 If you have a squeaky-clean house with no micro-organisms or anything present, you may have some difficulty with this.
 Because I am kind of a slob, this has never been a problem for me.
 Some people advocate spitting into the starter to “jump start it,” but the general consensus is that this is gross and a demonstration of poor hygiene.

 The very best resource I know of with information about the care, keeping, and use of sourdough can be found at Sourdough Home.
 There is so much more to sourdough than merely obtaining your yeast.
 No matter what method you use to gain your starter, you’ll want to spend some time reading up on how to sustain it.
 Sourdough is more than a kind of bread – it’s a way of life.